stephenhsimberg/custom_dist_file_sys_w_map_reduce/README.md

 # Custom Distributed File System with custom Map Reduce and Failure Detector.

-1) In main.cpp, change path to be path to this directory.
+1) In main.cpp, change sysfile_path to be path to this directory.
 2) compile using 'make maple_juice', the name of our custom map reduce.
 3) Use ./maple_juice to run.